Local purchasing: Alternative viewpoints

 The argument that "buying local" is good for the economy is questioned by many economic theorists.
 They argue that transportation costs actually account for a fraction of overall production prices, and that choosing less efficient local products over more efficient nonlocal products is an economic deadweight loss.
 Moreover, the community as a whole does not actually save money because consumers have to spend so much more on the more expensive local products.

 Similarly, the moral purchasing argument has been questioned as more and more consumers consider the welfare of people in countries other than their own.
 Most "buy local" campaigns rely on the implicit assumption that providing jobs for people in the consumers' own country is more moral than in "foreign" countries.
 They also imply that money going to foreign countries is worse than money staying in the consumers' own country.
 Increasingly, these campaigns have been called out as paranoid, jingoist and even xenophobic.

 Additionally, organic local food tends to be more costly so this is not an appealing option to consumers who are shopping on a budget.
 Small-scale farmers do not receive government subsidies and are not able to support their business on prices comparable to those of industrial-scale food production, so they must sell at higher prices to make a living.
 Therefore, in order for the appeal of the local agriculture movement to overcome the economic cost, people must be willing to invest in it, which is unlikely when apparently similar products are available in grocery stores for a lower cost.
 Despite this, distribution costs of expansive food trade must also be factored in; with increasing gas prices, it becomes more expensive to ship food from outside sources.

+Local purchasing preferences may conflict with procurement rules affecting public sector organisations.
+For example, in the UK, "the country or territory of origin of supplies to, [and] the location in any country or territory of the business activities or interests of, contractors" are considered "non-commercial considerations" which cannot be taken into account in making local government purchasing decisions.